 Between 1998 and 2000, this basin was extensively monitored, providing us with a vast amount of baseline information at the time.
 Placer activities in this watershed have recently increased.
-Due to the greater interest in the area, and recent changes in mining locations and levels of activity, the Big Creek Watershed was designated a 'watershed of interest' for monitoring in 2014 and again in 2015.
+Due to the greater interest in the area, and recent changes in mining locations and levels of activity, the Big Creek Watershed was designated a 'watershed of interest' for monitoring in 2014, 2015 and again in 2016.
 This means that a major proportion of our monitoring efforts for each season were planned in the basin and that more than one third of our monitoring equipment inventory was be deployed in the area, which meant many repeat visits to the watershed.

 During the 2014 monitoring season, an attempt was made to keep these sites maintained and continuously monitored however, through a combination of equipment failure, site instability and finally widespread flooding in a large area of Big Creek that bared our access, only an insignificant amount of data was collected.
-The 2015 sampling season was much more uneventful and a significant amount of data and water samples were collected.
+The 2015 and 2016 sampling season were more successful and a significant amount of data and water samples were collected.

-Water Quality Objective Monitoring, Big Creek Watershed, 2015
+Water Quality Objective Monitoring, Big Creek Watershed, 2016

-In 2015, five automatic water-sampling stations were set up and operated from June 2nd until shutdown on October 8th (Big Creek near the mouth at bridge, Big Creek u/s Happy Creek and d/s Boliden Creek, Bow Creek mouth, Seymour Creek u/s of the mouth, Seymour Creek above all mining [AAM]).
-As well, three portable weather-monitoring stations were set up to collect rainfall and temperature data (Big Creek near the mouth at bridge, Seymour Creek u/s of the mouth, Seymour Creek above all mining [AAM]).
+In 2016, five automatic water-sampling stations were set up and operated from June 1st until shutdown on October 8th (Big Creek near the mouth, Big Creek downstream of Mechanic Creek, Bow Creek mouth, Seymour Creek upstream of the mouth, Seymour Creek above all mining [AAM]).
+As well, four portable weather-monitoring stations were set up to collect rainfall and temperature data (Big Creek near the mouth, Big Creek downstream of Mechanic Creek, Seymour Creek upstream of the mouth and Seymour Creek above all mining [AAM]).
 In addition to this equipment, newly acquired level monitoring instrumentation was installed at three sites, at the mouth of Bow Creek, just above the mouth of Seymour Creek and on Seymour Creek above all mining (AAM).
 This new monitoring equipment has provided us with additional data that correlates with the precipitation data collected via our portable weather stations and has allowed us to derive changes in stream flow and water velocity at these sites.

-At three of the five Big Creek basin sites monitored during the season, the water quality met the minimum objectives set under the Fish Habitat Management System, while at the two other sites (Big Creek near the mouth and Seymour Creek u/s of the mouth), the water quality failed to meet the minimum water quality objectives on most occasions.
-On those occasions when the WQO were not met and the Total Suspended Solids levels were greater than the objectives, a direct correlation between environmental conditions and the volume of solids in the water was observed.
+At three of the five Big Creek basin sites monitored during the season, the water quality met the minimum objectives set under the Fish Habitat Management System, while at the two other sites (Big Creek near the mouth and Mechanic Creek at the mouth), the water quality failed to meet the minimum water quality objectives.
+The average TSS concentration at the mouth of Big creek was 28.0 mg/L, 3.0 mg/L above the WQO of 25.0 mg/l.
+The average TSS concentration at the mouth of Mechanic Creek was 782.2 mg/L, well above the WQO of 200.0 mg/l however, it should be noted that only six samples could be collected during the season.
+On those occasions when the WQO were not met at both sites, and the Total Suspended Solids level was greater than the objective, there was a direct correlation between environmental conditions and the volume of solids in the water.